Build/install

 Contributing Unison code

 Is there a library you could write in Unison?
 That's a way to contribute which requires very little coordination with the compiler team, and can have a big impact on the usability of the overall Unison ecosystem.
 There's a catalog of librarieson the front page of Unison Share- do add yours!
-Let us know what you're working on in the slack (channel #libraries). 😎
+Let us know what you're working on in the Discord (channel #libraries). 😎

-You could also try fixing some omissions from the base library - seeherefor the contributions that would be most welcome.
+You could also try fixing some omissions from the base library.
+Seeherefor the contributions that would be most welcome.

 Contributing to the Unison language/compiler/toolchain